Maryland deciding state government, US House races

 BALLOT QUESTIONS

-A constitutional amendment that would require casino revenue set aside for schools to be used to enhance education spending above state funding formulas is on the ballot.
-Voters also will be deciding a constitutional amendment to allow residents to register and vote at their polling places on Election Day.
+Voters approved a constitutional amendment to require casino revenue set aside for schools to be used to enhance education spending above state funding formulas is on the ballot.
+Voters also approved a constitutional amendment to allow residents to register and vote on Election Day.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.